- Welcome from our Headteacher

 The BSU is there to support students to deal with frustration, anger, inappropriate behaviour and mental health.
 Support is provided for students by 1:1 work, consequences for behaviour and strategies for mental health.

 There is a focus on positive behaviour and developing correct behaviour for learning and social support.
-The BSU does the Student of the Week, Prefects, Student Leadership Tea, and organises the Anti-bullying day annually.
+The BSU does the Student of the Week, Prefects and organises the Anti-bullying day annually.

 What expertise and training do our staff have to support students with SEN?

-All teaching and teaching assistants both at HVH and SP were trained on reading by an EP in 2017 to enable all to work on this area.
+All teaching and support staff were trained on reading by an EP in 2017 to enable all to work on this area.

 All our teachers are qualified and experienced in Key Stages 2, 3 and 4, many are subject leaders and have responsibility for monitoring teaching and learning and resources.
-We have vocational development officers who are graduates leading vocational learning out in the community on our indoor market stalls and with a wide range of community providers.
+We have vocational development officers who are graduates leading vocational learning out in the community with a wide range of community providers.
 Ours HLTA’s are involved in teaching and learning and all our TA’s are trained to meet the needs of our students.